kumahq/kuma-website/app/_src/guides/consumer-producer-policies.md

 ## Utilizing consumer policy

-To this moment we were relying on producer policy created previously.
+Until now, we were relying on producer policy created previously.
 Let's assume that we don't mind waiting a little longer for the response from demo-app, and we would like to override the timeout just for our namespace.
 To do so we need to create new policy:

 ```shell